insightorchards/calendar-service/docs/recurring-events-plan.md

 #### Read of all events

-Frontend will request all events
-Backend will generate first 30 instances of every rule, (delete any deleted exceptions, and add in any updated exceptions) and include those events in the payload
+Frontend will request all events for a range of time (i.e. one month) Backend will generate instances within that time range for every rule, (delete any deleted exceptions, and add in any updated exceptions) and include those events in the payload
-(Maybe different #s for different types of rules, i.e. first 120 instances for daily events)

 #### Update of single event